cacexp/wclient/README.md

 Please, visit [docs.rs](https://docs.rs/wclient/) to get access to the last version of the library documentation.
 # Contributions

-This development is in an early stage.
 I appreciate you interest and welcome any comment, bug, idea, etc.

-When having an stable baseline, I will consider to receive code contributions as Pull-Requests.

 Please, use the [GitHub Issues](https://github.com/cacexp/wclient/issues) to provide feedback.